Tribal gaming casino and resort

 Does our operation need dedicated IT staff?

-No. The system ships pre-configured and ready to use through a web browser.
+No. The system is configured and air-gapped before it lands through a web browser.
 Setup requires racking the server, connecting power and network, and opening a browser.
 30 days of hands-on support are included.
 Ongoing maintenance is standard Linux server administration.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to Title 31, the Bank Secrecy Act, NIGC MICS, IGRA, state gaming commission regulations, or related gaming compliance frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization, jurisdiction, and license type.

-Summary: Island Mountain builds on-premises AI inference hardware for casinos and tribal gaming operations.
+Summary: Island Mountain deploys on-premise AI systems for casinos and tribal gaming operations.
 Local deployment keeps patron transaction data, surveillance intelligence, and compliance documentation inside your facility's network, eliminating the third-party data transmission that creates Title 31 BSA/AML compliance risk when using cloud AI services.
-On-premises AI for casino gaming starts at $75,000 with NVIDIA H100 GPUs, air-gap capability, and zero per-token fees.
+On-premises AI for casino gaming is configured after Discovery and quoted to workload and headcount, with air-gap capability and zero per-token fees.
+There is no catalog and no standing hardware recommendation.

 Gaming Operations Deploying Local AI